 However, many retailers aren't as forthcoming.
-If it appears the discount hasn't been applied, there are a few things to look out for.
+If it appears the discount hasn't been applied, there are a few things to look out for:

+Confirm that the item is eligible.
 Even if a code appears to be general and apply to anything offered on the site, there will typically be at least a few exclusions.
 Some coupons will exclude entire categories, such as sale and clearance items, or items with special pricing, such as "Deal of the Day" items.
 And free shipping coupons may exclude oversized or heavy items.

+See who's selling the product.
 If the store you're shopping at has a Marketplace, or other sellers listed on their site, coupons may not apply to these items.
 In most cases, coupons only apply to items the store sells directly.

+Check the expiration date.
 A code also won't work if it has already expired.
 Stores can discontinue codes before the expiration date they provide, or there may not be an exact expiration given, meaning the offer can end at any time.
 Additionally, some stores will limit coupons to a certain number of uses, so if an offer suddenly ends, this could be a reason why.

 Getting More Details on Digital Coupons

 If you see a coupon listed on a store's website, check for a "details" link with fine print that can provide insight into what items are eligible for the discount and what items aren't.